andresgutgon/remix-storage/README.md

 - [x] Handle file input with `multiple=true`
 - [x] Handle array of fields `my_field[]` return Array of strings or Enum
 - [x] Make a wrapper around z.file to initialize with `FileShape`
-- [] Fix: "Type instantiation is excessively deep and possibly infinite. typescript (2589)" in Remix example app
+- [x] Fix: "Type instantiation is excessively deep and possibly infinite. typescript (2589)" in Remix example app
-- [] Fix: "No matching export in "node-modules-polyfills:fs" for import "createWriteStream" in Remix example dev server output
+- [x] Fix: "No matching export in "node-modules-polyfills:fs" for import "createWriteStream" in Remix example dev server output
+- [] Check why type of `FileShape` is not returning it as an instance.
+It's a pitty because it's not possible to do `file.size` and the rest.
 - [] Handle `busboy` limits errors

 ## Next TODO